 Dave was a leader and he led by example.
 He believed if you worked hard, were moral, ethical and considerate, good things would happen.

-It is in his memory that the Rotary Club of Stratford, in partnership with the Stratford Perth Museum, has launched SHINE ON, The Dave Blackburn Memorial Car Rally.
+It is in his memory that the Rotary Club of Stratford, in partnership with the Stratford Perth Museum, presnts the Rural Routes Car Tour.
 With Dave in mind, we are moving forward with commitment, optimism and a sense of fun.

 A fellow Rotarian speaks for us all.
 “He is gone from our midst but not from our hearts”.